-As modified by the Second Loan Modification Agreement and the Third Loan Modification Agreement, the annual interest rate on the Line of Credit is equal to the greater of (a) 6% or (b) SVB's prime rate plus 1%, payable monthly in arrears, and we are obligated to pay to SVB an unused Line of Credit fee equal to one-quarter of one percent (0.25%), of the unused borrowing capacity payable monthly.
+As modified by the Second Loan Modification Agreement, the annual interest rate on the Line of Credit is SVB's prime rate plus 1.25%, payable monthly in arrears, and we are required to pay an unused Line of Credit fee of one-quarter of one percent (0.25%), payable monthly.
 We may terminate the Line of Credit for a termination fee of \$10,000, which fee would not be payable in the event that the Line of Credit is replaced by another loan facility with SVB.